 ML, AP and total sway, all were significantly associated with crude mortality risk in unadjusted Cox regression models.
 However, the association was lost after adjustment for age, parents’ fractured hip history, smoking history and knee extension strength.
 Unadjusted hazard ratios for fracture and mortality between quartiles of mediolateral, anteroposterior and total sway are summarized in figure 3.

-Subjects categorized according to combined score of bone mineral density and postural sway with their respective fracture and mortality risk are presented in Table 4.
+Subjects categorized according to combined score of BMD and postural sway with their respective fracture and mortality risk are presented in Table 4.
 Mediolateral sway was used to estimate fracture risk and total sway was used for mortality risk as they were the strongest parameters associated with these outcomes according to Cox models.
 A combination of low BMD and high mediolateral sway (BMD tertile 1, ML sway quartile 4) incurred the highest risk of fracture (HR 4.9 CI 2.6-9.5, p <0.001) in comparison to reference subjects in high bone density and low postural sway (BMD tertile 3, ML sway quartile 1) group (Figure 4).
 In addition, the highest total sway combined with the lowest BMD was also at the highest risk of mortality (HR 2.6 CI, 1.3-5.4, p <0.01).

 Discussion

-Our study investigated the degree of body sway and a risk of fracture in a 15 year of follow-up of elderly women.
+Our study investigated the degree of body sway and a risk of fracture in elderly women over 15 year of follow-up.
 In addition to total body sway, both main components (anteroposterior and mediolateral) were analysed separately.

 Mediolateral direction of the postural sway was most strongly associated with a long-term fracture risk.
-Women in the highest quartile of ML sway having a two times higher risk of fracture compared to the reference group.
-Adjusting for covariates in did not change these results.
+Women in the highest quartile of ML sway having a two times higher risk of fracture compared to the reference group, which was independent of possible covariates.
 The only clinical risk factors along with ML sway that were significantly associated with fracture risk were BMD, height and weight.
 However, age did not appear as a significant factor.
 A previous study by Nguyen and colleagues made an observation that age acts as a surrogate marker for other factors such as physical fitness, muscle strength, weight and postural sway, and loses its significance when these factors are introduced into the model.(9) Their study further mentions that Hui et al. also identified age as a significant fracture risk factor but considered it a surrogate marker for other age related factors for fracture.(14)

 Women in the highest quartile of any of the three sway parameters (ML, AP, total sway) had a 1.6 times higher risk of mortality.
 The significance was lost after adjusting for covariates.
 Age, previous fracture, smoking and leg extension strength were the factors that were associated with mortality risk in all the models.